leonstel/leonstel.github.io/drafts/gmap4.md

 ```

 The functions `show` and `hide` will show or hide the markers with of the input `MutantType`
+If no type has been given than it will show/hide all the markers

 ```
 // src/app/map/GoogleMapInstance.ts